• Mental Health

 Mental health challenges after college graduation can range from mild experiences to more severe mental health disorders.

-General signs (indicators that others can observe) and symptoms (things you feel and think) include:
+General observable signs and symptoms (things you feel and think) include:

 • Sensing a lack of control over your future